jameswangz/github-shared-repository/README.markdown

 * module_job_mappings : the mappings between your modules and Jenkins job names, multiple levels folders are allowed like 'impl/src', left side is the module name and the right side is Jenkins job name.
-* running_options : here you can specify the running behaviour of the script, if you want to let Jenkins manage the running scheduler(create a master job and run the script periodally) just specify the :only_once value to true and you don't need the :interval value, if you want to run the ruby files in a separate process(nohup ./jenkins_trigger.rb &) you specify the :only_once to false and specify a reasonable value for the :interval value, here I specify it as 5 seconds.
+* running_options : here you can specify the running behaviour of the script, if you want to let Jenkins manage the running scheduler(create a master job and run the script periodically) just specify the :only_once value to true and you don't need the :interval value, if you want to run the ruby files in a separate process(nohup ./jenkins_trigger.rb &) you specify the :only_once to false and specify a reasonable value for the :interval value, here I specify it as 5 seconds.
 * auth_options : if your Jenkins server doesn't need authentication just specify the :required value to false, on the contrary,